bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 * [Programming with Mosh](https://www.youtube.com/c/programmingwithmosh/videos) - Covers a wide range of programming languages such as Python, C#, and more in hour-long videos
 * [Teluska Learnings](https://www.youtube.com/c/Telusko/about) - Offers free programming tutorials for beginners to advanced, covering material for Java, Python, Blockchain, and more
 * [The PCSecurity](https://www.youtube.com/c/thepcsecuritychannel/about) - This channel is the go-to for cybersecurity, covering antivirus software, Endpoint security testing, product testing, and cyber security news from around the world
-* [Treehouse](https://www.youtube.com/c/gotreehouse/about) - Professor “T” shares hundreds of courses on how to build web apps, mobile apps, and start your own business
+* [Treehouse](https://www.youtube.com/c/gotreehouse/about) - Professor "T" shares hundreds of courses on how to build web apps, mobile apps, and start your own business
 * [Zach Star](https://www.youtube.com/c/zachstar) - While not wholly dedicated to all things computer science, he shares some exemplary insights into [computer science fields and subfields](https://www.youtube.com/watch?v=2VpDcjFshJI) and [what computer science is](https://www.youtube.com/watch?v=Tzl0ELY_TiM&t=1s)

 ### Computer Science Bootcamps for newbies